Postgraduate Course: Univariate Statistics and Methodology using R (PSYL11053)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

-R is a language and environment for statistical computing and graphics that is highly flexible and increasingly popular for statistical analysis.
+R is a language and environment for statistical computing and graphics, based on the S language.
+R is a flexible and increasingly popular package for statistical analysis.
 It provides a wide variety of statistical and graphical techniques, including facilities to produce well-designed publication-quality plots.

 Design and analysis are taught under a unifying framework which shows a) how research problems and design should inform which statistical method to use and b) that all statistical methods are special cases of a more general model.
 The course concentrates on research designs and analysis for problems in which there is a single outcome variable and would be taught using the general linear model as a framework to design and analysis.

-* Refresher in inferential statistics including Hypothesis testing, Type I vs. Type II errors, p-values, power, correlation, chi-squares.
+* Refresher in inferential statistics including Hypothesis testing, Type I vs. Type II errors, p-values, power, correlation, chi-squares, linear regression

-* The general linear model (GLM) as an inclusive framework (including ANOVA, ANCOVA, mixed designs).
+* The general linear model (GLM) including continuous DV models, including ANOVA, ANCOVA, mixed designs, Defries-Fulker analysis